 Certificate Programs: Most certificate programs require 30 units; therefore, the maximum time frame to complete a certificate program is 45 attempted units (30 x 150% = 45).

 In addition, students who have already earned an AA / AS degree or beyond will be considered to have reached Maximum Time Frame.
+Please Note: Students who enroll in classes after applying for a degree, may experience a delay in financial aid processing while eligibility for the degree is being evaluated.

 FREQUENCY OF SAP EVALUATION